 If the decision is made to stop the medication, the following rules apply:

-Clopidogrel– last dose 8 days before surgery
+Aspirin – take last dose 6 days before surgery

-Medications ending with …FLOZIN
+Important: Medications ending with …FLOZIN

-Forxiga, Qtern, Xigduo XR, Steglatro, Steglujan, Segluromet, Jardiance, Jardiamet, Glyxambi – last dose 3 days before surgery
+Forxiga, Qtern, Xigduo XR, Steglatro, Steglujan, Segluromet, Jardiance, Jardiamet, Glyxambi – take last dose 3 days before surgery

 Other diabetic tablets – DO NOT take on the day of surgery